 When I was pregnant my pre-existing perfectionism kicked into high gear.
 I had an overwhelming need to feel prepared but at the same time I had no concept of how we would end up using the nursery after the baby arrived.
 Below are seven of the best and most practical decisions we made.

-1. Keep a full sized bed in the nursery
+1. Keep a full-sized bed in the nursery

 In a pre-baby world when my phone wallpaper was less adorable and I could plan an impromptu weekend trip and be out the door minutes later, our nursery used to be a guest bedroom.
-I started out adamant that I wanted to remove the bed.
+Initially I was adamant that I wanted to remove the bed.
 I insisted that the nursery should be the “baby’s room” with as much open space as possible for when he became more mobile.

 2. Saving an Empty Diaper Box Near the Changing Area